thephpleague/tactician/installation.md

 ~~~

-That said, Tactician is really customizable, so there's lots of things you can tweak.
-If you'd like to change the method name called or any other options, take a look at the [Tweaking Tactician](/tweaking-tactician) page for more details.
+That said, if you'd like to change the handler method called or any other options, take a look at the [Tweaking Tactician](/tweaking-tactician) page for more details.
 It's really easy.
+Promise.

 ## Symfony2
 Sorry, a bundle is on our roadmap but we're short-handed.
 If you'd like to help out, [please get in touch](https://github.com/thephpleague/tactician/issues)!